 Ocean County Business Valuation Services

 Whether the family owns the business or one spouse acts as a business owner, if the business in question falls under the marital estate, its value should be divided according to the principle of equitable distribution, meaning a fair and just split.
 In order to accomplish this, it is important to develop a full understanding of the business’s operations.
 In some cases, business records do not tell the whole story.
 We may need to look at not only business records, but tax statements transactional documents, and each spouse’s individual accounts and statements to get a clear picture of what business assets are available.

+Divorce with a business is a challenging task.
 In addition to calculating a business’s value, we must determine how much each spouse contributed to the business.
 Often, spouses may co-own a business but perform very different roles in its operations.
 For example, one spouse may handle finances while the other performs a service.
 Both are important roles and both spouses may benefit from the business.

 In order to determine a business’s true value and each spouse’s contribution to that value, it may be necessary to enlist the help of a forensic accountant or other financial professionals.
 We work with a network of qualified professions to take a thorough look at business assets when appropriate.
 In the end, using widely accepted valuation methodology, we will develop a range of values for the business, its assets, and each spouse’s role in the success of the business.
 From there, a court can decide how it fits into the equitable distribution of the marital estate.

 If a business is involved in your divorce, it may fall under the marital estate to be later distributed in an equitable fashion.
 Whether you are the sole business owner or co-own the business with your spouse, it is important to have an attorney ready to protect your interests.
 For a consultation with an experienced divorce attorney with significant experience in valuing a business and uncovering hidden assets and worth in a business, contact the Law Office of Sarina Gianna, LLC.